• Dental bridges are fixed dental restorations that are attached to adjacent teeth.

 • The most popular types of dental bridges are traditional, cantilever, Maryland and implant-supported.

 • Need a new dental bridge quickly?
-Use Authority Dental to find urgent care dentist near you.
+Use Authority Dental to find urgent dental clinic near you.
 Say hello to your new confident smile

 Can you choose a dental bridge for dental restoration?
 Here's everything you need to know.